-You will not write the official letter asking the candidate to be the reviewer.
-That will be done through your college.
-However, it is common, and the previous Provost has indicated it is OK, to cautiously, unofficially ask potential reviewers if they would be willing to review if they are officially asked.
-Some faculty do this throughout the year before they have to submit the list.
-However, some colleges have told faculty not to do this step.
-If you have been told not to contact your external reviewers by your Department Chair or Dean, you may want to ask for clarification.
+- You will not write the official letter asking the candidate to be the reviewer.
+That will be done through your college. - However, it is common to unofficially ask potential reviewers if they would be willing to review if they are officially asked.
+Some faculty do this throughout the year before they have to submit the list. - However, some colleges have told faculty not to do this step. - If you have been told not to contact your external reviewers by your Department Chair or Dean, you may want to ask for clarification.